-You can review and change the name, description, and other general properties of a virtual machine.
+You can review and change the hardware properties of a virtual machine.

-- Select the virtual machine you want to edit.
+- In the card of the virtual machine you want to edit, click Details.

 The maximum number of virtual CPUs that you can assign to a virtual machine depends on the number of logical CPUs on the host and the type of guest operating system that is installed on the virtual machine.